potatorty/potatorty/README.md

 - 💬 Ask me about **game programming, Ren'Py, and scripting systems**
 - 📫 How to reach me: potatorty@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I enjoy building the systems behind games more than anything else